What is phonics and how do we teach it at Newhall Park Primary School?

 |Grapheme||Sample Word||Grapheme||Sample Word|

 Phase 4 is a consolidation phase where no new phonemes are introduced but some new tricky words are.
 This phase also helps children to learn to read and spell bigger words.
 They think more about the syllables in words.

 In Phase Five, children will learn more graphemes and phonemes.
 For example, they already know ai as in rain, but now they will be introduced to ay as in day and a-e as in make.

 In phase 6 children will learn and practice spelling more difficult words.
 In this phase we see the transition from phonics to spelling.

 Phonics runs alongside other teaching methods such as Guided Reading and Shared Reading to help children develop other vital reading skills and encourage a love of reading.

-At Newhall Park Primary school we follow Letters and Sounds for phonics.
+At Newhall Park Primary school The scheme we use for teaching Phonics is Letters and Sounds in Foundation Stage and Key Stage 1.
+For reading in Key Stage 1, we use Bug Club (paperbacks and online reading books) .
 We also use Rapid Phonics as an intervention program for those children who do not meet the required standard in Year 1.

-For more help with phonics in school please see you child's class teacher or our Literacy Co ordinator, Mr Tobin.
+For more help with phonics in school please see you child's class teacher or our Phonics Co ordinator, Mrs Tobin.